nikiizvorski/CleanMVVM/README.md

 - Removed Duplicates, Added ViewBindings, Removed DataBinding, Project Gradle Updated and Android Studio Support Added, Gradle And Build Scripts updated, Libraries Updated to latest, KTX Updated

-- Update for Realm and RxJava is next
+- Update for MongoDB Realm 10 and RxJava3 is next and done

+Project Migrated to RxJava3 and Retrofit and Adapters have been updated also to latest.
+Realm has been updated to latest MongoDB realm too

 - Motion Layout